flamerecca/yii2-gitbook-cookbook/i18n-selecting-application-language.md

 ];
 ```

-Note that it should be done every request before any output in order for outputted content to be affected.
+注意that it should be done every request before any output in order for outputted content to be affected.
 Good places to consider are custom`UrlManager`, custom`UrlRule`, controller's or module's`beforeAction()`or application bootstrap.

 ## 自動偵測使用語言 {#detecting-language-automatically}